vdella/glasses/README.md

     * Text side panel (top left); and
     * Created objects side panel (bottom left).

-Everytime component is desired to be presented, the user must tell which are its coordinates.
+Every time a component is desired to be presented, the user must tell which are its coordinates.
 With a single coordinate, a point will be shown;
 with 2, a line, and, with even more, a polygon.